PipeWire/pipewire/spa/plugins/bluez5/README-Telephony.md

 present.
 For incoming calls this is effectively the CLIP.
 For outgoing calls this attribute will hold the dialed number, or the COLP if received by the audio gateway.

+Please note that COLP may be different from the dialed number.
+A special "withheld" value means the remote party refused to provide caller ID and the "override category" option was not provisioned for the current subscriber.

 `string IncomingLine [readonly, optional]`